Dental Veneers vs. Crowns Pros and Cons

 Crowns cover the entire surface of the tooth and replace the outer layer of enamel.
 Finally, the crown is made into a solid piece outside the mouth and placed on the prepared tooth.
 The whole process may take several weeks.

 Crowns repair cavities, fractures, and improve teeth’ appearance and seal teeth with root canals.
-In addition, crowns fix dental bridges and complete dental implants.
+In addition, crowns fix dental bridges and complete dental implants near me.

 You may experience tooth sensitivity a few days after getting the crown.
 During this period, you need to avoid extremely cold or hot food.
 It is also recommended not to chew the crown for a few days after the set cement.